thearchitector/dotfiles-arch/GUIDE.md

 To install Arch Linux, there must be allocated free space on some internal SSD/HDD of your machine.
 This installation guide will not go into how to shrink or delete existing partitions, but I recommend at least 100GiB - anything less and you'll have to start dealing with funky and unexpected failures from programs like Anaconda (<https://www.anaconda.com/distribution/>) and Docker (<https://docs.docker.com/install/>).

-#### Allocating the filesystem

-In order to use the available space on your internal storage device, you must allocate that space to a partition. _Please note that you should already know the physical device onto which you are going to install Arch.
-In this tutorial that device is `/dev/nvme0n1`, but it will almost certainly be different on your machine._
+In order to partition, you must know the name of the physical device onto which you are going to install Arch.
+In this tutorial that device is `/dev/nvme0n1`, but it will almost certainly be different on your machine.
+You can determine which device you want via the `lsblk` command.

 To initialize the partitioning, we can again use the `fdisk` command: